PYadav70/CollectIQ/README.md

 # 🧠 CollectIQ

-CollectIQ is a that helps you **capture, organize, and revisit knowledge** from across the internet — tweets, videos, links, notes, and more — all in one place.
+CollectIQ is a Second Brain web application that helps users save, organize, and manage useful content (tweets, videos, notes, links, etc.) in one place.
+It is built with a MERN-style stack and focuses on productivity, learning, and knowledge management.

 Built for learners, developers, and productivity enthusiasts.